weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * Created an ECS task family definition that describes the HTTP Server and Data Producer containers.
 * Spawned three tasks, one per host, resulting in an HTTP Server and a Data Producer container running on each host.

-## Testing the Setup
+## Testing The Setup

-The three URLs shown above communicates via your browser with the HTTP Server containers.
-Pick one of them (or all three of them if you like) and open them in your browser:
+The three URLs shown above communicate via your browser with the HTTP Server containers.
+Pick one of them (or all three, if you like) and open them in your browser:

       http://foo.region.compute.amazonaws.com
       http://bar.region.compute.amazonaws.com